joseluisluri/kata-flyweight/README.md

 Once you're ready:

 1. **Clone** this repository
-2. Import the project and try to **compile it**.
+2. Import the project and try to **compile it**
-3. If the build is completed successfully, you can start.
+3. If the build is completed successfully, you can start

 ## Problem definition